foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab10.rst

 The ESP8266 is an ultra-low-power WIFI chip with industry-leading package size and ultra-low power technology.
 It is designed for mobile devices and IoT applications, facilitating the connection between user devices to IoT environments.

 The ESP8266 is available with various encapsulations.
-Onboard PCB antenna, IPEX interface, and stamp hole interface are supported.
+On-board PCB antenna, IPEX interface, and stamp hole interface are supported.

 ESP8266 can be widely used in smart grid, intelligent transportation, smart furniture, handhold devices, industrial control, and other IoT fields.